gowachin/shinyDiveR/README.md

 ## Actual in work part

-Consumption part of shiny (plot.conso, more text, reactive slider etc)
+Consumption part of shiny (plot.conso, more text, reactive slider for pression etc) TODO : make a module for rules !

 ## To do :